bryjbrown/curriculum-vitae/cv.md

 **Graduate Assistantship**
 *Indiana University Libraries' Digital Collections Services, Bloomington, IN*
 *January 2014 - July 2014*
-- Transformed large set of legacy citation metadata from SGML to MODS for use with Zotero using XSLT Python scripts
+- Transformed ~800 legacy citation metadata records from SGML to MODS for use with Zotero using XSLT & Python scripts for the [Victorian Studies Bibliography project](http://www.letrs.indiana.edu/web/v/victbib/)
 - Managed the addition of new PURL links into EAD finding aid components
-- Developed the [interactive map portion](https://globalamerica.indiana.edu/worldmap/index.html) of the ["Globalization of the United States 1789 - 1861"](https://globalamerica.indiana.edu/) digital history project
+- Developed the [interactive map portion](https://globalamerica.indiana.edu/worldmap/index.html) of the ["Globalization of the United States 1789 - 1861"](https://globalamerica.indiana.edu/) digital history project & georectified historical map images for use in project
-- Assisted with implementation and documentation for new MySQL/Omeka CMS instances
+- Assisted with implementation and documentation for new Omeka instances, including scripted database provisioning
 - Continued with Solr projects from Metadata Internship (see below)

 **Metadata Intern**